vhula/software-architecture/sa-clean-architecture/README.md

 The Dependency Inversion Principle (DIP) states that higher-level modules should not depend on low-level modules.
 They should both depend on abstractions.

+<h4>Entities</h4>

+Entities encapsulate critical business rules.
+These are the rules that exist even if the software system does not.
+For example, clerks will check your credit history before giving you a loan, even if there is no software system.

+<h4>Use cases</h4>

+Use cases are application specific, meaning that critical business rules are used differently in different applications.

+<h4>Interface adapters</h4>

+These are controllers, gateways, and presenters.
+This layer exists for converting data to the format most convenient for the use cases and external agency.

+<h4>Frameworks and drivers</h4>

+All devices, DB, web, UI, and external interface details belong to the outer layer.
+This layer is where the Main component is defined.

+<h4>Crossing boundaries</h4>

+The diagram displays an example of boundary crossing (at the lower right).
+The flow of control begins in the controller, moves through the use case, and then ends up executing in the presenter.
+The source code dependencies point toward the use cases.
+We resolve this contradiction by using the Dependency Inversion Principle.

+The data that crosses boundaries should be simple data structures.